usnistgov/NISTPFAS/suspectlist/ReadMe.md

-# Per- and polyfluoroalkyl substances suspect list
+# NIST List of Possible Per- and Polyfluoroalkyl Substances (PFAS)

 To access the most up-to-date version go to [https://data.nist.gov/od/id/mds2-2387](https://data.nist.gov/od/id/mds2-2387) and download the file called 'PFAS Suspect List.xlsx'

-## Use of list
+## Use of NIST List of Possible PFAS

-The list is intended to be used to screen high-resolution mass spectrometry data for possible known per- and polyfluoroalkyl substances (PFAS).
+The list is intended to be used to enable screening high-resolution mass spectrometry data for possible known per- and polyfluoroalkyl substances (PFAS).
+This list meant to supplement current non-targeted analysis and suspect screening analysis workflows, it does not have a function alone.

 For each compound listed, the following properties are provided: